laboon/ebook/text/30_defects.md

 7. __Enhancement__ - Sometimes a defect isn't really a defect; it's something that the users want, but is not specified by the requirements or is otherwise not in the scope of the current project.
 In such a case, the defect can be filed as an enhancement.
 Alternatively, a tester may think that a problem is a defect, but management may overrule them and mark it as an enhancement.

-Grading the severity of bugs can be art, not a science, although there are some heuristics for determining how severe an issue is.
+Grading the severity of defects can be art, not a science, although there are some heuristics for determining how severe an issue is.
 Depending on the domain of software in which the tester is working, as well as the organization's own rules for testing, the severity of a defect may be marked dramatically differently.
 Even within organizations, there can be conflicts between engineers, managers, testers, and other stakeholders on exactly how severe a defect is.

 Severity should not be mistaken for priority.
 Severity is how severe the problem is, whereas priority marks what order the organization would like to see the problem fixed.
 For example, a typo on the home page of a web application is of low severity, as it does not impact the functionality of the software.
 However, it reflects poorly on the company that created it, and will require only a modicum of developer time to fix.
 In such a case, its priority would be very high.
 Alternatively, a defect could of low priority, but high severity.
 An example would be a serious performance issue with database reads, where they are so slow that it makes the system completely unusable to the user after a half-hour of work.
 This is a very severe problem.
 However, if fixing it will be a very time-consuming process, and database optimization is already planned for later in the project, it may be of low priority.
 With all else being equal, though, defects of a higher severity are usually of higher priority than ones of a lower severity.